Local Government Performance Reporting Framework

-A wide range of documents and publications are available to the public on Council’s website at www.gleneira.vic.gov.au These include community plans, annual reports, annual budgets, the Local Law and Council-adopted policies and strategies.
+A wide range of documents and publications are available to the public on Council’s website at www.gleneira.vic.gov.au including the Council and Community Plan, annual reports, annual budgets, the Local Law and Council-adopted policies and strategies.

-In addition, certain documents and information are available for inspection by the public in accordance with the Local Government Act 1989 (Act ) and Local Government (General) Regulations 2015 as listed below.
+In addition, certain documents and information are available for inspection by the public in accordance with the Local Government Act 1989 (the Act) and Local Government (General) Regulations 2015 as listed below.

 Documents available for public inspection include: